liz-starfield/blog/src/posts/llm/011_vector_database.md

 4. When querying a sentence, which has multiple keywords, recall the corresponding documents for each keyword, then take the intersection, rank them, and return the top k documents as results.

 ## 8. KNN (K-Nearest Neighbors Algorithm, KNN Search, Brute Force Search)
+nickname
+- a flat index
+- a brute force

 Brute force search: Calculates similarity with every vector.